LinZiyang666/CS341-SystemProgramming/luscious_locks/HW0.md

 ### Program arguments, `argc`, `argv`
 1. What are two ways to find the length of `argv`?
-- argc - 1
+- argc
-- sizeof(argv) / sizeof(argv[0]))
+- Traversing the `argv` array of char pointers (char *) until we find "NULL", and incrementing a counter that starts from 0 for each not-NULL string encountered.

 2. What does `argv[0]` represent?
 -  The name of the executable that we run.

 ### Environment Variables
 3. Where are the pointers to environment variables stored (on the stack, the heap, somewhere else)?
-- Somewhere else, directly above the stack.
+- Somewhere else, between the stack and the Kernel.
 See the memory layout that was discussed in the first lecture (i.e: draw of professor, where "Program Arguments" is).
--
+When we start the program, the stack is empty and it starts growing downwards.
 ### String searching (strings are just char arrays)
 4. On a machine where pointers are 8 bytes, and with the following code:
 ```C